Pakistan: a world heritage site

 improved.
 Thanks to recent government subsidies and economic stimulus, the country started open up to foreigners.
 Nowadays Pakistani people give more importance to tourism, and it became much safer to travel across the country.
 This year the country was ranked as the Best Holiday destination

-and declared the third highest Potential adventure destination in the world.
+and declared the third highest Potential adventure destination in the world (according to Pakistani government stats).

-place where traditions kept its roots and its landscapes are still uncontaminated.
+place where traditions kept their roots and landscapes are still uncontaminated.

 So, don’t be afraid to travel all the way to this beautiful country because thanks to Wander